Skip to main content

 Outpatient Psychotherapy/Behavioral Medicine

 The Outpatient Psychotherapy/Behavioral Medicine rotation focuses on the evaluation and treatment of a wide variety of psychological and health-related issues in medical center patients.
-Typical presenting problems include depression, anxiety, adjustment to medical conditions (e.g., chronic pain), adherence to recommendations for medical conditions (e.g., diabetes, weight management), women's health issues, weight management, stress management, and anger management.
+Typical presenting problems include depression, anxiety, adjustment to medical conditions (e.g., chronic pain), adherence to recommendations for medical conditions (e.g., diabetes, weight management), reproductive health issues, weight management, stress management, and anger management.
 Treatment approaches are empirically validated and include cognitive behavioral, interpersonal, psychodynamic, and client-centered treatment modalities.

 Optional areas of focus within Outpatient Psychotherapy/Behavioral Medicine